chrisco/playbook/index.md

 ## Mission

-Hanno is a remote design studio for startups.
+We're a fully remote design team.
+We build digital products that grow and scale startups.
+Recently we've been using our startup expertise to help big businesses to innovate, explore new markets and work in a more purposeful way.

 We operate as a [social business](https://logbook.hanno.co/social-business/) (similar to a B-Corp).
 We believe that design has the power to amplify and accelerate the good that socially motivated entrepreneurs are doing.
 Now we’re actively looking to invest our time and use our design skills to help them solve major problems related to the **environment**, **education** and **healthcare**.

 ## Social Good